vega/altair/doc/user_guide/interactions.rst

 ~~~~~~~~~~

 Parameters are the building blocks of interaction in Altair.
 There are two types of parameters: *variables* and *selections*.
-We introduce these concepts through a series examples.
+We introduce these concepts through a series of examples.

 .. note::

    This material was changed considerably with the release of Altair 5.
-In particular, Altair 4 had selections but not variables, and the term "parameter" first appeared in Altair 5.

 .. _basic variable: